 You may also like: The 10 Worst Cruise Ship Cabins to Avoid

 Have you ever booked a guarantee stateroom on a cruise?
-Would you consider it?
+Or would you consider trying a guarantee cabin?
 Let me know in the comments below!